-As we covered in our Top 12 Reasons Why You Should Make Your Bed post, there are several reasons why it can be highly beneficial to make your bed.
-More importantly, making your bed doesn’t have to feel like the chore many feel it is.
-In fact, learning these 18 tips on how to reduce the amount of time and effort it takes to make your bed can help you reduce the amount of effort involved, making the task easier and faster to get done.
+Making your bed doesn’t have to feel like the chore many feel it is.
+Learning these 18 tips on how to reduce the amount of time and effort it takes to make your bed can help you reduce the amount of effort involved, making the task easier and faster to get done.
 Some tips also cover how to turn bed-making into a habit.

 1. Go for feel-good and wrinkle-free materials.